-- First of all, restart your PC that helps if any program or service stuck running and eating up system resources, that also fix if any temporary glitch causing 100 CPU usage as well.
+- First of all, restart your PC that helps if any program or service is stuck running and eating up system resources, and that also fix if any temporary glitch causing 100 CPU usage as well.

-- Disconnect all external devices such as printer, scanner, audio jack and check if CPU usage comes to normal.
+- Disconnect all external devices such as a printer, scanner, audio jack and check if CPU usage comes to normal.

 - It might also be some malicious processes that are running in the background and making Windows think that it’s necessary to utilize CPU a lot.
 A quick virus check with either defender or Malwarebytes might be helpful.

 - Open task manager using the keyboard shortcut, ctrl + shift + Esc, Right-click programs that are taking high memory and CPU usage then Click “End Task” to close selected programs or apps.

 Pro Tip: If due to this problem system freezes continuously, didn’t allow to perform any solution that causes start windows safe mode and apply the solutions below.